VerzatileDev/University.212CR_TeachingMaterial/Session 6/README.md

 For example,

-* you can create a car model in 3DS max with normal vector and texture coordinates.
+* you can create a car model in 3DS max with normal vectors and texture coordinates.

 * Import it into your own project